 As Central Florida’s wedding venue expert, we couldn’t agree more!

-But if the question is “What does the average wedding venue cost?” the best answer is “It depends!”
-There are so many different types and styles of venues and the options included, rules allowed, and choices provided all vary in so many ways.
+But if the question is “What does the average wedding venue cost in Florida?” the best answer is “It depends!”
+There are so many different types and styles of venues (farm venues, hotel venues, and many more) and the options included, rules allowed, and choices provided all vary in so many ways.
 Couples have to do their research and ask a ton of questions to make sure they are comparing all the information.

 Here are a few tips for choosing the right venue for you.